VCHSRobots/RefWBot/rpi/SetupSteps.md

 ### 5. Minor Changes in .bashrc

 The .bashrc file is normally executed on each startup -- and it configures your personal environment.
-Make a minor change to add an alises for showing files in a folder.
+Make a minor change to add an alias for showing files in a folder.
 For example:

 	cd
 	nano .bashrc